algobulls/algobulls_help_site/docs/broker/zerodha.md

 [ ![Zerodha](imgs/algo_home.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/algo_home.png)

-* Type the first few characters of your Broker Name
+* Type the first few characters of your Broker Name.

-* Select the `ZERODHA` broker
+* Select the `ZERODHA` broker.

 [ ![Zerodha](imgs/zerodha/zerodha_login.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/zerodha/zerodha_login.png)